DeAndre Thompkins

-DeAndre Lewis Thompkins (born October 1, 1995) is an American football wide receiver who is a free agent.
+DeAndre Lewis Thompkins (born October 1, 1995) is an American former football wide receiver.
+He played college football at Penn State.

 Professional career

 Philadelphia Eagles

-Thompkins was signed by the Philadelphia Eagles as an undrafted free agent following the 2019 NFL Draft.
+Thompkins was signed by the Philadelphia Eagles as an undrafted free agent following the 2019 NFL draft.
 He received $85,000 guaranteed if he signed.
 He was cut on August 30, 2019.

 DC Defenders

-Thompkins was selected in the 4th round of the 2020 XFL Draft by the DC Defenders.
+Thompkins was selected in the 4th round of the 2020 XFL draft by the DC Defenders.
 Thompkins made his XFL debut in Week 2 against the New York Guardians, recording 6 catches for 67 yards and a touchdown.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Thompkins had a tryout with the New York Jets on August 19, 2020.

 Pittsburgh Steelers

-Thompkins was signed by the Pittsburgh Steelers on August 30, 2020, but was waived on September 5.
+Thompkins was signed by the Pittsburgh Steelers on August 30, 2020, but then switched over to Green Bay in 2021.

 Green Bay Packers

 On May 26, 2021, Thompkins signed with the Green Bay Packers.
 He was placed on injured reserve on August 16, 2021.
 He was released on August 25.